 - 1. Ability to engage in complex global analysis based on knowledge of colonial history of Ghana, the Trans-Atlantic Slave trade and Ghana's role in the Pan-Africanism movement, and the relationship between colonialism/slavery and contemporary issues facing African descent peoples globally - 2.
-Collaborative community engagement by developing innovative, culturally-grounded solutions in partnership with other disciplines, community members, and organizations in concert with UT and Ghanaian peers. - 3.
-Application of methods, theory & research using CRAFT model of community engagement to design and implement "best practices" for Service Learning Project. - 4.
-Civic imagination & action in building sustainable change through the Service Learning Project.
+Collaborative community engagement by developing innovative, culturally-grounded solutions in partnership with other disciplines, community members, and organizations in concert with UT and Ghanaian peers.

-5. Transformative critical thinking through integrated self-reflection, intercultural maturity, commitment to public service, and ability to effectively relate to others
+- 3. Application of methods, theory & research using CRAFT model of community engagement to design and implement "best practices" for Service Learning Project. - 4.
+Transformative critical thinking through integrated self-reflection, intercultural maturity, commitment to public service, and ability to effectively relate to others